-HR interviews top-ranking candidates and works from top done of ranking list.
+Begin HR interviews with the top-ranking candidates and work your way down the ranking list.
 Probe areas of concern provided by sample interview questions available in our interview guide.
-Each candidate result report provides a page with interview questions to be addressed to each candidate in areas where they were not as good of a match as per job and company requirements.
+Each candidate result report provides a page with personalized interview questions, which will address areas where the candidates were not as good of a match as per job and company requirements.

 Step 7: Stage 2 | The Hiring Manager Interview:

-Hiring Manager will interview the three shortlisted candidates.
-Bryq provides Hiring Managers to compare the shortlisted candidates (up to three) side by side to see how they compare to one another in each one of the four cognitive skills assessed (numerical, logical, attention to detail and verbal) and across the personality traits.
+The Hiring Manager will interview the three shortlisted candidates.
+Bryq allows Hiring Managers to compare the shortlisted candidates (up to three) side-by-side.
+Hiring Managers can see how they compare to one another in each one of the four cognitive skills assessed (numerical, logical, attention to detail, and verbal) and across the personality traits.